 Little Corn seems to have got a bit of a bad rep amongst budget backpackers, and whilst a lot of things are definitely a little bit more expensive, with some planning and sensible accommodation choices you can still enjoy meals out and cold beers.

-As we found a double room for $12/night, brought our own food from the mainland and only ate out once a day, we ended up staying under budget most of the time.
+As we found a double room for $12/night (at Three Brothers), brought our own food from the mainland and only ate out once a day, we ended up staying under budget most of the time.

 #5 - don't write off big corn

 Absurdly, after spending time on Little Corn, your return to the cars and atmosphere of Big Corn can make it feel like you've already returned to the mainland and that your time in paradise has ended.
 On the advice of other travellers, we wrote off Big Corn and spent only 36 hours there, but this did include one blissful afternoon on an empty and pristine beach which was the match of anything on Little Corn.
 In hindsight, we should have given it more of a chance.